NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 Step by Step (manuallly) install on your Raspberry Pi of a bluetooth BLE Server written in Python .
 BLE advertises a custom service that communicates with the IOS app to remotely set the wifi on a headless raspberry pi.

 #### Requirements
-*Python3: version 3.7 or later **must** be instaled on the Raspberry Pi or the install script will exit.*
+*Python3: version 3.7 or later **must** be instaled on the Raspberry Pi.*
+Here is one way to [install the newest python](/Python/Installation-RaspberryPi-Higher-Version/)

 #### General
 All commands below are to be typed at the prompt in a terminal window on the Raspberry Pi.